Danzón cubano: Structure

 The piece is scored for two pianos and should not take much more than 7 minutes to perform.
 The score is marked Moderately [quarter note = 88], with the additional parenthetical remark "(nonchalant but precise)"; in fact, the orchestral version is usually performed a bit slower due to specific demands made by Copland in its time, given the difficulty and the expected preciseness of the different rhythms.
 As stated by Copland, the danzón is not to be confused with rhumba, conga, or samba, but rather a bit slower dance.
 It is usually divided into two thematic parts which are mutually independent, but with a highly syncopated style.
 However, in this piece, Copland used up to four different themes.

-The orchestral arrangement of the Danzón is scored for a piccolo, two flutes, two oboes, a cor anglais, two clarinets in B-flat, one bass clarinet in B-flat, two bassoons, one contrabassoon, four horns in F, three trumpets in B-flat, three trombones, a tuba, timpani, a xylophone, a large percussion section consisting of a bass drum, Chinese blocks, claves, a cowbell, cymbals, a gourd, maracas, a slapstick, a snare drum, and a woodblock, a piano and a large string section.
+The orchestral arrangement of the Danzón is scored for a piccolo, two flutes, two oboes, a cor anglais, two clarinets in B♭, one bass clarinet in B♭, two bassoons, one contrabassoon, four horns in F, three trumpets in B♭, three trombones, a tuba, timpani, a xylophone, a large percussion section consisting of a bass drum, Chinese blocks, claves, a cowbell, cymbals, a gourd, maracas, a slapstick, a snare drum, and a woodblock, a piano and a large string section.